The War to Settle the Score: Aftermath

 The fight at the end of the Hogan vs. Piper match set up the main event for the first WrestleMania event promoted by the WWF, which took place on March 31, 1985.
 Hogan and Mr. T faced the team of Roddy Piper and Paul Orndorff.
 Orton attempted to interfere on his friends' behalf but hit Orndorff instead.
 As a result, Hogan pinned Orndorff to win the match for his team.
 The feud between Mr. T and Piper remained unresolved, and they faced each other the following year at WrestleMania 2 in a boxing match, which Mr. T won by disqualification.

 Richter and Kai also faced each other at the first WrestleMania.
 Richter defeated Kai to regain the WWF Women's Championship.
 Richter would lose the title back to The Fabulous Moolah in November of 1985 in the "Original Screwjob" where Richter's shoulders were counted for a pin though she lifted them up at the one count (the "screwjob" was due to Richter and the WWF failing to reach a contract agreement).
 She left the WWF immediately after that and did not return for over two decades.

-Rick McGraw was shown on TV being attacked violently by Roddy Piper on an episode of WWF Championship Wrestling in October of 1985 (aired in November 1985), McGraw tragically passed away on November 1, 1985 from a heart attack and some fans erroneously thought Piper had caused his death because the segment aired after his death.
+Rick McGraw was shown on TV being attacked violently by Roddy Piper on an episode of WWF Championship Wrestling in October of 1985 (aired in November 1985), McGraw died on November 1, 1985, from a heart attack and some fans erroneously thought Piper had caused his death because the segment aired after his death.
 David Sammartino left the WWF after a match where he controversially submitted to jobber Ron Shaw in November 1985.

 In an unexpected consequence, pop-artist Andy Warhol, a long-time wrestling fan who was in attendance, accidentally walked into a room at the end of the event that had been set up for an interview with Hogan, Cyndi Lauper, Mr T and Captain Lou Albano.
 As this was being broadcast live to end the show, Warhol had to improvise a short promo praising the Rock 'n' Wrestling Connection.